-(2) the $250 renewal fee;
+(2) the renewal fee;

-(3) proof of completion of 40 clock hours of continuing education; and
+(3) proof of completion of 40 hours of continuing education, as required by §555.35 of this subchapter (relating to Continuing Education Requirements for License Renewal); and

-(4) a DPS Texas criminal conviction report and fingerprint card.
+(4) fingerprints for a Texas Department of Public Safety criminal conviction report and fingerprint card.

-(d) DADS uses the postmark to determine if a renewal application is on time.
-If there is no postmark or the postmark is not legible, DADS uses the date that the Nursing Facility Administrator Licensing Program records the renewal application as received.
+(d) HHSC uses the date the completed renewal application is submitted online to determine if a renewal application is on time.

-(e) DADS issues a two-year license renewal card to eligible licensees who meet the requirements in subsection (c) of this section.
+(e) HHSC issues a two-year license renewal card to eligible licensees who meet the requirements in subsection (c) of this section.

-(f) DADS may deny a license renewal according to §18.37 of this subchapter (relating to Denial of License Renewal).
+(f) HHSC may deny a license renewal according to §555.37 of this subchapter (relating to Denial of License Renewal).

 §555.35.
 Continuing Education Requirements for License Renewal.

-(a) The 40 clock hours of continuing education required for license renewal must:
+(a) The 40 hours of continuing education required for license renewal must:

 (1) be completed during the previous two-year licensure period;

-(2) include one or more of the five domains of the NAB listed in §18.11 of this chapter (relating to Academic Requirements);
+(2) include one or more of the five domains of the National Association of Long Term Care Administrator Boards (NAB) ;

+(3) include a Texas Health and Human Services Commission (HHSC) course in Infection Control and personal protective equipment;

-include at least six clock hours in ethics; and
+(4)include at least six hours in ethics; and

-4 be:
+(5) be: